vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

   - name: Source code for this article
     url: https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension
 ---
 Peakboard Designer provides built-in data sources for almost any modern hardware and software that you'd find in an office, warehouse, or factory.
 And even when you do have an unsupported device or program, you can usually use a generic data source to connect to it---like ODBC for databases or JSON for REST services.
-We've discussed this method multiple times in this blog, so feel free to browse [the archives](/archive/) to learn more.
+We've discussed this method multiple times on our blog, so feel free to browse [the archives](/archive/) to learn more.

 But what if you have an unsupported device or program, but you can't (or don't want to) use a generic data source?
-In that case, you can create your own **custom extension**, with Peakboard's simple plug-in system.
+In that case, you can create your own **custom extension**, with Peakboard's easy-to-use plug-in system.
 Here's how it works:
 1. You build a DLL for your extension by writing some .NET code.
 1. You install your extension in Peakboard Designer.
 1. You use the custom data source you built.

-Peakboard extensions open the door to tailor-made integrations.
+Peakboard extensions open the door to custom-made integrations.
 And in this four-part series on our blog, we'll explain how to build these extensions, from a basic example all the way to a sophisticated example with complex parameters and event-triggered sources:

 * [Part I - The Basics](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html)
 * [Part II - Parameters and User Input](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html)